Ronald Blue Trust Inc. Has $922,000 Stock Position in The TJX Companies, Inc. (NYSE:TJX)

 Analyst Ratings Changes

 A number of analysts have weighed in on the company.
-Morgan Stanley boosted their price target on TJX Companies from $93.00 to $99.00 and gave the stock an “overweight” rating in a research report on Thursday, August 17th.
 Telsey Advisory Group boosted their price target on TJX Companies from $95.00 to $100.00 in a research report on Thursday, August 17th.
+Citigroup boosted their price target on TJX Companies from $90.00 to $103.00 and gave the stock a “buy” rating in a research report on Thursday, August 17th.
 Barclays boosted their price target on TJX Companies from $95.00 to $101.00 and gave the stock an “overweight” rating in a research report on Tuesday, August 15th.
-Piper Sandler assumed coverage on TJX Companies in a research note on Thursday, June 29th.
-They issued an “overweight” rating and a $110.00 price objective on the stock.
-Finally, UBS Group lifted their price objective on TJX Companies from $88.00 to $90.00 and gave the stock a “neutral” rating in a research note on Thursday, August 17th.
+Morgan Stanley boosted their price target on TJX Companies from $93.00 to $99.00 and gave the stock an “overweight” rating in a research report on Thursday, August 17th.
+Finally, Bank of America lifted their price objective on TJX Companies from $94.00 to $102.00 and gave the stock a “buy” rating in a research note on Thursday, August 17th.
 Three investment analysts have rated the stock with a hold rating and seventeen have given a buy rating to the company.
 Based on data from MarketBeat, the stock currently has an average rating of “Moderate Buy” and a consensus target price of $95.42.

 View Our Latest Analysis on TJX